spujol/slicer.org/index.markdown

 # Callouts - Community ======================================================
 community_callout_title: Slicer Community
-community_callout_description: 3D Slicer is supported by a growing international user and developer community.To acknowledge 3D Slicer as a platform, please see the <a href="https://www.slicer.org/wiki/CitingSlicer">Citing Slicer</a>.
+community_callout_description: 3D Slicer is supported by a growing international user and developer community. <br> To acknowledge 3D Slicer as a platform, please see the <a href="https://www.slicer.org/wiki/CitingSlicer">Citing Slicer</a>.
 community_callout_button_text: Learn more about Sclier Community

 # Footer ======================================================